-This article describes best practices for implementing a secure hybrid network that extends an on-premises network to Azure.
-This reference architecture implements a DMZ (also called a perimeter network) between an on-premises network and an Azure virtual network.
-The DMZ includes highly available network virtual appliances (NVAs) that implement security functionality such as firewalls and packet inspection.
+This reference architecture shows a secure hybrid network that extends an on-premises network to Azure.
+The architecture implements a DMZ, also called a perimeter network, between the on-premises network and an Azure virtual network (VNet).
+The DMZ includes network virtual appliances (NVAs) that implement security functionality such as firewalls and packet inspection.
 All outgoing traffic from the VNet is force-tunneled to the Internet through the on-premises network, so that it can be audited.

 - Hybrid applications where workloads run partly on-premises and partly in Azure.

 - Infrastructure that requires granular control over traffic entering an Azure VNet from an on-premises datacenter.

 - Applications that must audit outgoing traffic.
 This is often a regulatory requirement of many commercial systems and can help to prevent public disclosure of private information.

 The architecture consists of the following components.

 - On-premises network.
 A private local-area network implemented in an organization.

 - Azure virtual network (VNet).
 The VNet hosts the application and other resources running in Azure.

 - Gateway.
 The gateway provides connectivity between the routers in the on-premises network and the VNet.

 - Network virtual appliance (NVA).
 NVA is a generic term that describes a VM performing tasks such as allowing or denying access as a firewall, optimizing wide area network (WAN) operations (including network compression), custom routing, or other network functionality.